-Friday 5th August - Week 3

-Student Pathway Plan Meetings with Head Teacher
+Friday 5 August - Student Pathway Plan Meetings with Head Teacher

 Students meet with a HT to discuss course options.
 Courses are entered into Edval Web Choices.
-HT's will be provided with data on each student prior to interview that covers academic performance in Year 10 and career survey feedback.
 Students will come to meeting with an idea of what courses they want to do.
 Outcome: HT's, supported by evolve coaching, meet 1:1 with student to discuss desired senior patterns of study to ensure students are making informed decisions.